DigiBP/Boese/README.md

 ![Personal Data](https://user-images.githubusercontent.com/101626421/172023279-a05c992f-f5ab-4af7-bf13-5aa42492b46b.png)

 Assessing the language level is crucial for studying.
 Today, students can submit the application via the Kalaidos website without uploading any documents.
 But this form doesn't allow to proceed with the application process without proving with a document a potential student's eligibility.
 The potential student is explicitly advised to submit his/her documents completely.
-Otherwise the application cannot be processed.
+Otherwise, the application cannot be processed.

 ![Language Level](https://user-images.githubusercontent.com/101626421/172023328-dc619f1a-624c-46a0-8308-c0cc1f2f956f.png)